-We understand the risky behavior has impacts on not just the individual, but also families and the community.
-LCAT will be a clearing house for where to turn in the event of a personal or community crises involving risking behavior and work to connect individual needs with resources.
+We understand that risky behavior has impacts on not just the individual, but also families and the community.
+LCAT will be a clearing house for where to turn in the event of a personal or community crisis involving risky behavior and work to connect individual needs with community resources.
 We know and understand that it is the nature of being young to take risks.
 Our desire is to support youth in choosing healthy risks.

-The current form of the Lodi Community Action Team, or LCAT, was started in 2007 as a way to address alcohol use by teens in the Lodi area.
+The current form of the Lodi Community Action Team coalition (LCAT) was started in 2007, as a way to address alcohol use by teens in the Lodi area.
 Speared on by the passion and drive of a few of the founding members, the group rallied around a growing problem in the area with teens abusing prescription drugs.
-At this point, LCAT partnering with Columbia County Connects, took a serious look at the data collected in the area as well as actual events and started to educate the community on the dangers of risky behaviors and how we can as a community create an environment that is safe for our kids.
+At this point, LCAT partnering with Columbia County Connects, took a serious look at the data collected in the area as well as actual events and started to educate the community on the dangers of risky behaviors and how we can, as a community, create an environment that is safe for our kids.

 In 2011, LCAT received a grant from the White House Office of Drug Free Communities to further the work already being done in the area.
 This grant was awarded mainly due to the fact that the Lodi area had a problem with teens using drugs, including alcohol, and that we also had an engaged community that was already working to fix the problem.